blockblockdata/medalla-data-challenge/a001/the_ethereum_2_beacon_block_data_schema_and_visual_documentation.md

 ![](./images/01-Beacon-Block-Data-Table.png)

-The following [DBML](https://www.dbml.org/docs/) code snippet lists the fields, specifies primary and foreign keys, and provides sample data (from block on slot 139 of the Medalla testnet) for the `beacon_bloc` table:
+The following [DBML](https://www.dbml.org/docs/) code snippet lists the fields, specifies the primary and foreign keys, and provides sample data (from block on slot 139 of the Medalla testnet) for the `beacon_block` table:

 ``` javascript
 //***********************************************************